ORIGINALLY WRITTEN in 2019

 Also, let’s start with this: a definition of perimenopause.
-If menopause is the time of a woman’s life when she has gone without her period for two full years, then perimenopause is the years-long hell-on-earth that peri/pre-cedes it.
+If menopause is the time of a woman’s life when she has gone without her period for one full year, then perimenopause is the years-long hell-on-earth that peri/pre-cedes it.

 So, I’m 49.
 For about a little while now, my body has been…ummm…changing.
 Doing its own thing, shall we say?

 For about thirty years, I kinda had the gist.
 It was on a monthly routine, and though, for about a week every month, it was a pain in the — (literally and figuratively), it was predictable.

 Now, my periods stay away for months on end.
 And then they show up as if my entire uterus is disintegrating.
 This past summer, I had my period FIVE times in SEVEN weeks, ohmylands.
 I’m like the Benjamin Button of menopause.

 All the while, hot flashes have descended upon me.
 Praise Baby Jesus, I’ve only had two slight episodes during the day in public, both of which were nbd.

 No, mine set up camp at night.
 Again, with zero predictability.

 I can go a whopping TWO NIGHTS in a row without having to wake up even once (bless up).
 But then there’ll be nights when I’m changing my jammies two, three, FOUR times.
 (I now just leave some stacked up in the bathroom for easy access.)

 Oh, and then there are my dreams!
 OML.
 Vivid.
 Some scary.
 All action packed.
 With lots of stressful moments or people from my past sliding in there like I just talked to them yesterday.